ArjunBhaybhang/DataScience-Finance/README.md

 # Public-Projects
-Some of my projects on real world data applied in various domains.
+Some of my projects on real world data applied across various domains.

 Connect with me on Linkedin : https://www.linkedin.com/in/arjun-bhaybhang/